PLAN YOUR VISIT: TOUR & RULES

 - The queue for entry to the Atomium as well as the entry to the Atomium are managed by a member of our staff.

 - Entering and visiting the Atomium involves wearing a mask [mandatory].

-- For the distracted and forgetful, a distributor of masks [paid] is available on the ground floor of the Atomium.
+- For the distracted and forgetful, masks can be purchased upon your entry of the Atomium

 - You will be invited to scan your e-ticket yourself [on paper or on your smartphone].